Save Money on Your Energy Bills: Window Replacement and More

 Replacing Some Windows vs Replacing Them All

 It’s true that some homeowners only replace a few windows at a time, or just the windows in the rooms they use most and experience the greatest problems.
 Even in these cases, homes can become immediately more comfortable resulting in your furnace or AC working less.
-However, to feel the greatest impact from a comfort and energy savings standpoint, you should consider replacing all your windows.
+However, to feel the greatest impact from a comfort and energy savings standpoint, you should consider window replacement throughout your entire home.

 What Else Can You Do to Save Energy?